tobq/loadable/README.md

 ## Conclusion

-By abstracting common patterns for data fetching in React, Loadable React Hooks library can help to make your components more readable and maintainable, and reduce the boilerplate code associated with data fetching.
+By abstracting common patterns for data fetching in React, Loadable library can help to make your components more readable and maintainable, and reduce the boilerplate code associated with data fetching.
 We hope you find it useful for your projects!